Skip to main content

 Why trust our experts?

 Timalyn S. Bowens, EA, is an IRS-licensed enrolled agent who has been working in the tax industry for 11 years.
-She started Bowens Tax & Bookkeeping Solutions in 2016, helping small businesses keep their records straight and compliant with the IRS.
+She started Bowens Tax & Bookkeeping Solutions in 2016, helping small businesses keep their records compliant with the IRS.

 Charlene Rhinehart, CPA, is a personal finance editor at GoodRx.
 She has been a certified public accountant for over a decade.